hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 3. By-call triggers
 4. Block-based triggers

 Each of these shall be covered in its own right, and some information shall be provided on how to use each of them in detail.
-Both this tutorial and triggers themselves are under construction; some triggers don't exist yet, the API of others will change drastically in the following release.
+Both this tutorial and triggers themselves are under construction; some triggers don't exist yet, while the API of others will change drastically in the following release.
 We shall do our best to describe all of what we can, with as much detail as we can, and clearly signpost which parts of this tutorial will be made obsolete in the next release.

 ### Event Triggers